bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

     Q(\theta, \theta^{t-1}) + \sum_{i=1}^N H(z_i|\theta^{t-1}, x_i; z_i|\theta, x_i)
               \tag{13}

-where the expectation on the lhs reduces to a constant, :math:`Q` is defined as before, and the last term is the `cross entropy <https://en.wikipedia.org/wiki/Cross_entropy>`_ of :math:`z_i|\theta^{t-1}, x_i` and :math:`z_i|\theta, x_i` (we changed :math:`\mathcal{D}` to :math:`x_i` because :math:`z_i` only depends on its own data point).
+where the expectation on the LHS reduces to a constant, :math:`Q` is defined as before, and the last term is the `cross entropy <https://en.wikipedia.org/wiki/Cross_entropy>`_ of :math:`z_i|\theta^{t-1}, x_i` and :math:`z_i|\theta, x_i` (we changed :math:`\mathcal{D}` to :math:`x_i` because :math:`z_i` only depends on its own data point).
 Now equation 13 holds for any value of :math:`\theta` including :math:`\theta^{t-1}`: